wyy18feb/wyy18feb.github.io/_drafts/First-Step-In-Go.md

 }
 ```

-## Module3: Object Orientation in Go
+## Module 3: Object Orientation in Go

 ### M3.1.1: Classes and Encapsulation